-This program enables students with cognitive disabilities, who cannot meet entry criteria for regular Okanagan College programs, to access modified versions of those programs.
-Students will be supported to develop specific vocational skills in a program that has been modified to meet their learning needs.
-They will also attend a weekly student support class.
+This program enables students with learning difficulties, who cannot meet entry criteria for regular Okanagan College programs or courses, to access modified versions of those programs or courses.
+Students will be supported to develop specific academic or vocational goals in a program or course that has been modified to meet their learning needs.
+They will also attend a weekly support class.
 Successful students will receive an anecdotal grade and a modified certificate.

 Students who have completed the PACE program

-Students may continue into the SAME program based on successful completion of PACE at the SAME standard (80% average) and recommendation of the ASE instructor and the receiving instructor.
+Students may continue into the SAME program based on successful completion of PACE at the SAME standard (80% average) and recommendation of the ASE instructor, ASE chair and conditional acceptance of the receiving department dean and chair.
+A student's program will be developed with the ASE SAME liaison, the ASE chair and the receiving dean and/or chair.

 Applicants without PACE Completion

-Students may enter directly into the SAME program on the recommendation of the ASE instructor and the receiving instructor provided that they meet the PACE Admission Requirements, have an established record of student success behaviours, have a clear and realistic vocational goal based on prior work experience in a field directly related to the chosen SAME Program, and that space is available.
+Students may enter directly into the SAME program on the recommendation of the ASE instructor and the receiving instructor provided that they meet the PACE Admission Requirements, have an established record of student success behaviours, have a clear and realistic vocational goal based on prior work experience in a field directly related to the chosen SAME Program, or demonstrated a strong interest in a particular academic area, and that space is available.
 Students who are enrolled in or have completed the PACE Program will be given priority access.

-Students wishing to enter the SAME program must have specific documentation of disability which indicates that the student cannot meet the entry criteria for a regular Okanagan College program and/or cannot be successful in an unmodified form of a regular program, even with support.
+All students wishing to enter the SAME program must have specific documentation of disability which indicates that the student cannot meet the entry criteria for a regular Okanagan College program or course and/or cannot be successful in an unmodified form of a regular program or course, even with support.
 Documentation must include one of the following:

 Educationally specific documentation from a physician or medical specialist